A Travel Price Comparison for Spain Malaga vs. Pamplona for Nightlife, Backpackers, Food, and Old Town

 Malaga is a great place to explore.
 It's no surprise that nightlife is why people visit.
 It is common to spend one week here.
 Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Malaga has to offer.
 This port city offers something for everyone.

-Travelers enjoy the shopping and museums when visiting the elegant destination of Pamplona.
+Travelers enjoy the shopping and museums when visiting the laid-back destination of Pamplona.
 This city offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 Most people find that one week is more than enough time to see everything.

-For some great organized tour ideas, see The Best Budget Tours to Spain, The Best Tours for Seniors to Spain, The Best Contiki Tours to Spain, and The Best G Adventures Tours to Spain.
+For some great organized tour ideas, see The Best 10-Day Tours from Madrid, The Best 10-Day Tours from Barcelona, The Best 2-Week Tours from Madrid, and The Best 2-Week Tours from Barcelona.

 Which place is cheaper, Pamplona or Malaga?

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Malaga is €140, while the average daily cost in Pamplona is €131.
+The average daily cost (per person) in Malaga is €165, while the average daily cost in Pamplona is €161.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Malaga and Pamplona in more detail.

 Accommodation